Surfing egg sacs

 When I dropped a black jig into crystal clear water down an ice hole on Elk Creek, I could see multiple steelhead attacking the jig.
 Once I got over my surprise, I finally hooked one and the fight was on.

-This fall I figured when I found a pod of steelhead that feel safe in a comfortable environment all I needed to do is put food close by to trigger a bite driven by hunger or their competitive nature to get to the food first.
-It made sense to me.
+When I find a pod of steelhead that feel safe in a comfortable environment all I needed to do is put food close by to trigger a bite driven by hunger or their competitive nature to get to the food first.
+That makes sense to me.

 Out of necessity – no better place to fish – I was fishing the lake surf that contained steelhead.
 You could see the fish as the swells rolled toward the shore.
 It was not easy, but anytime I could keep my egg sac in the strike zone close to the fish I got hooked up.